gepoch/watchrun/README.md

 Have a REALLY granular git history with detailed commit messages!
 (PROBABLY DON'T ACTUALLY DO THIS!
 YOUR COWORKERS ARE HASSLED ENOUGH!)

 ```
-$ watchrun . - git commit -m "Some fixes." - git push --all
+$ watchrun . - git add --all - git commit -m "Some fixes." - git push --all
 ```